-3. Make sure to give your directory the appropriate write and execution permissions:
+3. Make sure to give your directory the appropriate write permission, execution permission and ownership:

 '''

 $ sudo chmod 0755 /opt/my-envs

+$ sudo chown awx:awx /opt/my-envs

 '''

 4. Optionally, you can specify in Tower which directory to look for custom venvs by adding this directory to the CUSTOM_VENV_PATHS setting as follows: